MichaelZaniewski/Healthcare-Dataset-Generator/README.md

 2. Download the Generator Folder:
    - For the download, click [here](https://github.com/MichaelZaniewski/Healthcare-Dataset-Generator/releases/tag/v1.0).
-   - Place the folder on your desktop.
+   - Place the folder on your desktop (easiest)
    - What's in the folder: The .py generator and a .csv of U.S. zipcodes (essential for large dataset creation)

 3. Open CMD and navigate to that folder